telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/appearance/prevent-close-on-scroll.md

 title: Prevent Popup Closure on Scroll
 page_title: Prevent Popup Closure on Scroll | Kendo UI DropDownList
 description: "Learn how to prevent popup closure on scrolling when users reach the end of the list in a Kendo UI DropDownList widget."
+previous_url: /controls/editors/dropdownlist/how-to/prevent-close-on-scroll
 slug: howto_prevent_popup_closure_onscroll_dropdownlist
 ---

 # Prevent Popup Closure on Scroll

-The example below demonstrates how to prevent the closure of the popup when users scroll the dropdown list and reach the end of a Kendo UI DropDownList.
-Normally, in such cases the browser will start scrolling the page, which will close the dropdown list.
+Normally, when the popup item list is open and the user scrolls it to the end, the browser starts scrolling the page, which closes the drop-down list itself.

+The DropDownList widget enables you to prevent this behavior and to make the popup remain open in such cases.
+The following example demonstrates how to achieve this behavior.

 > **Important**
-> Kendo UI versions 2014.3 and older require a different implementation, namely:
-> `stopScroll(widget.ul);` instead of `stopScroll(widget.ul.parent());`
+>
+> The Kendo UI 2014.3 and earlier versions require a different approach from the one demonstrated in the example.
+If you use any of these versions, you can prevent the closure of the popup by implementing the `stopScroll(widget.ul);` configuration instead of the `stopScroll(widget.ul.parent());` one.

 ###### Example